ariard/lightning-rfc/12-offer-encoding.md

 Each of the forms documented here are in [TLV](01-messaging.md#type-length-value-format) format.

-The supported ASCII encoding is the designated prefix, followed by a `1`, followed by a bech32-style data string of the TLVs in order, optionally interspersed with `+` (for indicating additional data is to come).
+The supported ASCII encoding is the human-readable prefix, followed by a `1`, followed by a bech32-style data string of the TLVs in order, optionally interspersed with `+` (for indicating additional data is to come).